Skip to main content

 “After years of polling on marijuana in Florida, both medical and recreational, it is clear that the majority is in favor of legalization,” Binder said.
 “Closing in on election day, despite some heavy campaigning, we’re seeing support for this amendment, and it’s on track to exceed the 60% supermajority required to pass.”

-Support for Amendment 4, titled “Amendment to Limit Government Interference with Abortion,” just reached the threshold for a supermajority with 60% saying they would vote “yes,” and 32% saying they would vote “no.” Eight percent said they didn’t know.
+Support for Amendment 4, titled “Amendment to Limit Government Interference with Abortion,” just reached the threshold for a supermajority with 60% saying they would vote “yes,” and 32% saying they would vote “no.” The number of people who said they didn’t know where they stood on the issue totaled 8%.

 RELATED: Florida abortion rights groups push back against some wording set to appear on November ballot

-Binder pointed out that support for Amendment 4 has dropped from July’s poll when 69% of likely voters said they would vote in favor of the amendment.
+Binder pointed out that support for Amendment 4 has dropped from July’s poll when 69% of likely voters said they would vote in favor of it.

 Binder attributed the shift to the increase in campaigning, including political ads.